CorpSouth/configs-and-dotfiles/README.md

 My Rofi configuration is a combination of personal tweaks (of course) to suit my workflow, enabling the filebrowser because it's just too useful to pass up, even if you prefer other means of file exploration.
 I had yet to fully extend my own Rofi configuration but from where I am at currently, it's a daily tool worth checking out.
-The themes are just modifications of the existing dmenu.rasi style, it suits my barebones environment and is just far easier to tweak for me at this stage.
+The theme is just a modification of the existing dmenu.rasi style, it suits my barebones environment and is just far easier to tweak for me at this stage.

 I have disabled all mouse functionality to be hard on myself about bad mouse habits.